 Desktop scanners offer far superior quality to just using the scan option on your multi-function printer.

 5. Research and Implement a Document or Content Management System

 Even if you cut down on paper with scanners and e-forms, you’re still going to need a way to manage that information.
 That’s where a document and/or content management system comes in.

 These systems are specifically designed to store, find, and move information.
 A document management system is best for storing, retrieving, and sharing your scanned and electronic documents.
-A content management system (like Laserfiche) allows for storing all kinds of information (pictures, mp3 files, etc. in addition to documents) and has advanced features like workflow to help speed up your business processes.
+A content management system (like Laserfiche) allows for storing all kinds of information (pictures, mp3 files, videos, digital faxes, etc. in addition to documents) and has advanced features like workflow to help speed up your business processes.

 Yes, Google Docs and Microsoft SharePoint can act as central repositories for your electronic documents.
 But specialized document management software will allow for editing, annotating, and much more secure sharing with easy integrations into the systems you already use.